How should I prepare?

 Acupuncture is eligible for coverage under Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs).
 Some insurances offer a discount as part of a wellness extra benefit.
 Ask your insurance company.

 How much does acupuncture cost?

-Please see the Services page, where all fees are listed.
+Please see the Services page, inquire for pricing.